kayala/kayala.GitHub.io/index.md

 ## Jie's Pages

 I am an electronic engineer from China, currently living in Dresden, Germany.
 This is my personal page to introduce my self.
-You can also read the [deutsche Version](https://kayala.GitHub.io/german/).

 I am very interested in the field of software development and algorithm optimization.